 No Fail Cornbread

-Today’s recipe is No Fail Cornbread.
+Today’s recipe is Never Fail Cornbread.
 I like a recipe that I am guaranteed not to fail!
 This is a very old recipe.
 It uses a rotary egg-beater.
 A manual tool your grandmother used before electricity.
 I remember using this tool to whip up my sister’s hair.
 She then got a Pixie Cut and I got a spanking, a timeout and was grounded for quite some time.
 If you don’t have a rotary egg-beater, you can use an electric mixer.
 Set it on a low setting and think about how hard life was back in the day.

 This recipe calls for soft shortening.
 Back when this recipe was invented, that shortening was lard.
 If you talk to anyone who made a lot of cornbread back in the day, they will tell you there is nothing better.
 Lard tends to make today’s cooks a little squeamish.
 You could use bacon grease.
 If that makes you ponder, use butter or Crisco.

 1 Cup Milk

 Sift dry ingredients into a medium sized bowl.
 If you want your corn bread crunchy, don’t sift.
 Add egg, milk and shortening.
 Then beat with a rotary egg-beater until smooth, about 1 minute.
 Do not over beat.
 Bake in greased muffin pans in a 425 degree oven for 20-15 minutes.